-Jackson earned her master’s degree in neuroscience from Idaho and is working towards her PhD from the school in sports psychology (with a concentration on team and individual psychological performance).
+Jackson earned her master’s degree in neuroscience from Idaho and also attained a doctorate in exercise science from the school in 2018.
 She received her undergraduate degree in biology from Iona, and twice while at Syracuse, made the athletic director’s honor roll.

 She has earned us USSF C License as well as a Premier Diploma and Advanced National GK licenses from the United Soccer Coaches.